How to Boost Student Engagement in Virtual Classes

 Start with getting-to-know-you activities that go beyond superficial icebreakers.
 Ask students to share something meaningful about themselves related to the course content, or use a “two truths and a lie” format where students share three statements about their learning preferences and classmates guess which is false.
 These activities serve dual purposes: they build community while giving you valuable information about your students.

 Personal outreach dramatically impacts student engagement.
 A brief email or message to a student who seems disengaged—expressed as genuine concern rather than correction—can redirect their trajectory.
-Research from the Community College Research Center found that personalized outreach, even through simple messages, increases student persistence in online courses by 10-15%.
+I’ve personally seen students respond remarkably to a simple “I noticed you haven’t posted lately—everything okay?” message.

 Create opportunities for student voice and choice.
 When students feel ownership over their learning, engagement increases naturally.
 This might mean letting students choose discussion topics, select project formats, or suggest activity structures.
 Even small choices—”Would you rather start with concept A or concept B?”—signal respect for student agency.